ellingsvee/coding_practice/README.md

 # c_practice
-Various scripts for when practicing the C programming language.
+Various scripts for when practicing the various languages.